Retaining People at Your Company

 4. Trust & Autonomy

-High performers hate micromanagement, seriously, I have talked to hundreds of construction professionals this is a common theme.
-Let them run, but check in.
-But let them run!
+High performers hate micromanagement; seriously, I have talked to hundreds of construction professionals, and this is a common theme.
+Let them run, check in by all means, but let them run!

 5. Stability & Process

 Are your systems chaotic or streamlined?
 People burn out in disorder, and they burn out in repetition.
-Don't make people do processes that are duplicates.
+If you can try not to make people do processes that are duplicates.
 Cut the fat and rely on the people to do a good job - then they will want to do a good job.

 Thoughtful Leadership Looks Like: